appacademy/Module-6-Resources/group_project_resources/AWS/AWS-setup-2-setup.md

 Almost done with the AWS account setup, our last step is we need to generate our access keys for the user we just made.

-Find the user details page, it should look like the below image, and select the `Security-credentials` tab where we will want to click on the `Create access key` button.
+Find the user details page, it should look like the below image, and select the `Security credentials` tab where we will want to click on the `Create access key` button.

 <img
 src='https://res.cloudinary.com/app-academy4/image/upload/v1687299983/AWS/Screenshot_2023-06-20_at_2.20.25_PM_fekhto.png'
 style='width: 400px;' />

-On the next page we want to select the setting for `Aplication running outside of AWS` as our sites will not be hosted on AWS.
+On the next page we want to select the setting for `Application running outside of AWS` as our sites will not be hosted on AWS.
 Then click on the `Next` button to continue.

 <img
 src='https://res.cloudinary.com/app-academy4/image/upload/v1687300089/AWS/Screenshot_2023-06-20_at_2.20.40_PM_wenrfz.png'